aravindhan2529/abap-text-symbol-search/README.md

-# ABAP Text Pool Search
-A simple ABAP utility to search program Text Elements (Text Symbols) using the READ TEXTPOOL statement.
+ABAP utility to search Text Symbols (Text Elements) across ABAP programs using the READ TEXTPOOL statement.
 ## Why?
 The standard report RPR_ABAP_SOURCE_SCAN scans ABAP source code but does not search Text Elements maintained in the program text pool.